armelf/Financial-Algorithms/README.md

 Every day we retrieved this data and stored it in daily .json files.
 Once again, the whole crawling process is here: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/NLPTrading/TwitterCrawler.py.

 ### Data preprocessing
 After having stored Financial Twitter data in daily .json for 5 months, we decided to use them to implement our strategy.
-We begin by preprocessing our Twitter data in order to create a pandas Dataframe that will contains a set of features, created thanks to our Twitter data, and suitable to make a daily trading strategy.
-In the preprocessing part of this file: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/NLPTrading/NLPDailyScoreCreation.py, we create a *for loop* that will visit all Twitter data in relationship with *keywords*(the list containing all the tickers of the S&P100).
+We began by preprocessing our Twitter data in order to create a pandas Dataframe that will contains a set of features, created thanks to our Twitter data, and suitable to make a daily trading strategy.
+In the preprocessing part of this file: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/NLPTrading/NLPDailyScoreCreation.py, we created a *for loop* that will visit all Twitter data in relationship with *keywords*(the list containing all the tickers of the S&P100).
 We loop over each daily .json file, and retrieve twitter features cited above to compute, for each company in the S&P100, a daily_score named *daily_score* that will help to create our daily signals(we have one signal for each company / stock).
 The process is described below:

 #### Daily scores creation
 For a specific day and a specific company: